 Back to the point.
 These cheap goggles had a magnetic snap in lens.
 They looked just as good as a set of Smith i/o’s.
 They had every feature you would find on a $200 set of ski goggles.
 I was really impressed by them and jealous that he could swap lenses out on the chair lift in seconds.
 It took me 5 minutes in the lodge or the car to do it.
 I’ve liked OutdoorMaster snow goggles ever since.

 There are now 2 versions of the OutdoorMaster Ski Goggles Pro.
-There is the OutdoorMaster Pro Classic which is the cheap goggle everyone knows and loves that is found on Amazon.
-There is the Pro Plus version which has the same frame but a higher tech lens, for enhanced clarity.
+There is the OutdoorMaster Pro XM or Classic which is the cheap goggle everyone knows and loves that is found on Amazon.
+There is the Pro Ultra XM or Plus version which has the same frame but a higher tech lens, for enhanced clarity.
 These lens use similar technology to the Smith Chromapop, Oakley PRIZM, and Giro Vivid lenses.
-In this review we’re going to look at the Pro Classic.
+In this review we’re going to look at the Pro XM or Pro Classic.

 A set of OutdoorMaster Pro goggles will set you back $40-$50 on the OutdoorMaster website.
 You can use our coupon code below to make them even cheaper.
 Lets take a look at what $40-$50 gets you from any of the well known, name brand goggles.
 It gets you a very plain looking generic goggle.
 It will have a yellow or red medium VLT lens.
 It will have single layer foam.
 You won’t be able to swap lenses.
 See the images below for the cheapest offerings from Oakley, Anon, Smith, and Giro.